donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/data_access_account.md

 # The RDM data-access account

-The data access account consists of a _username_ and a _tempoaray password_.

-With this pair of information, user can access data content of a RDM collection via a data access interface, such as the [WebDav interface](webdav.md).
+The data-access account consists of a _username_ and a _password_.
+This pair of information enables user to access the data content of a RDM collection via a supported data-access interface, such as the [WebDav interface](webdav.md).

+For a registered RDM user, the _username_ part of the data-access account is a fixed value.
+It is a string combining the user's id and home organisation provided by the identity provider (IdP) through which the user signed in/up to the CMS portal.

+The _password_ part is the so-called [One-time password]().
+It is generated dynamically on the fly, and can only be used once for user authentication in initialising a data-access session.

-# Retrieve the data-access account
+## Retrieve the data-access account

 After user sign-in/up, one can retrieve from the CMS portal a so-called data access account.
+The instruction below shows